Hydrogeology of Botswana

-The Red Beds consist of a sequence of mudstones and siltstones, red shales, marls and fine-grained calcareous sandstones.
+The Mosolotsane Formation consist of a sequence of mudstones and siltstones, red shales, marls and fine-grained calcareous sandstones.

-The youngest Karoo unit in Botswana comprises volcanic rocks of the Stormberg Basalts.
-Much of the older Karoo rocks are covered by these relatively flat-lying plateau basalts, formed of lava flows that vary in thickness from less than one metre to several tens of metres.
+The youngest unit of the Karoo Supergroup in Botswana comprises volcanic rocks of the Stormberg Basalts.
+Much of the older Karoo sequence is covered by these relatively flat-lying plateau basalts, formed of lava flows that vary in thickness from less than one metre to several tens of metres.
 The junctions of individual lava flows are often marked by fracturing.
-Tuffs are rare and impersistent, but occur near the base of the basalts, along with minor intercalations of Cave Sandstone and, higher in the sequence, occasional thin intraformational sandstones, siltstones, marls and/or palaeosoils (Farr et al., 1981).
+Tuffs are rare and impersistent, but occur near the base of the basalts, along with minor intercalations of Ntane Sandstone and, higher in the sequence, occasional thin intraformational sandstones, siltstones, marls and/or palaeosoils (Farr et al., 1981).

 This section provides a summary of the hydrogeology of the main aquifers in Botswana.
 More information is available in the Africa Groundwater Literature Archive.

 The hydrogeology map shows a simplified version of the type and productivity of the main aquifers at a national scale (see the Hydrogeology Map resource page for more details).

 Botswana is also covered by the SADC hydrogeological map and atlas (2010), available through the SADC Groundwater Information Portal.